 DC and Maryland attorney, board director and parliamentarian, Kevin Judd, is a past president of the National Bar Association (NBA), where he has for twenty-plus years serving the nation’s oldest and largest voluntary legal association and its network of 66,000 predominantly black lawyers, judges, educators, and law students.
-He is a past bankruptcy law section chair for the Bar Association for the District of Columbia and served as bankruptcy law section chair for NBA.
-Judd serves as parliamentarian for the Washington Bar Association and Sigma Delta Tau Legal Fraternity, Inc. Judd also serves as a House of Delegates member of the American Bar Association (ABA) and a member of the ABA Standing Committee on Audit.
+He is a former chair of the Bankruptcy and Restructuring Law Section for the Bar Association for the District of Columbia and served as Bankruptcy Law Section chair for the NBA.
+Judd serves as parliamentarian for the National Bar Association, Washington Bar Association and Sigma Delta Tau Legal Fraternity, Inc. Judd also serves as a House of Delegates member of the American Bar Association (ABA) and a member of the ABA Standing Committee on Audit.

 Judd has also served as president of the Washington Bar Association, president of the Bar Association of the District of Columbia, president of the Washington, D.C.
 Chapter of the Federal Bar Association, national president for the Howard University Law Alumni Association, board member of the National Council of the Federal Bar Association, and a member of the Bankruptcy Bar Association for the District of Maryland.
 A core theme of his leadership across all organizations has been a long-standing commitment to improving organizational infrastructures, operations, and financial positions.
 In 2018, Judd was inducted into the roles of the Washington Bar Association Hall of Fame.